openAVproductions/openAV-manual/source/fabla.rst

 For creating electronic drums or heavily sampled music genres like hip-hop, reggae and dnb, Fabla's features are enough to create music.
-If you want to simulate acoustic drums, DrumGizmo is the plugin to use, or Hyrdogen for a stand-alone app.
+If you want to simulate acoustic drums, DrumGizmo is the plugin to use, or Hydrogen for a stand-alone app.

 Pads
 ----